mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             learning rate

         Parameter ``beta_1``:
-            controls the exponential averaging of first
-            order gradient moments
+            controls the exponential averaging of first order gradient moments

         Parameter ``beta_2``:
-            controls the exponential averaging of second
-            order gradient moments
+            controls the exponential averaging of second order gradient moments

         Parameter ``mask_updates``:
             if enabled, parameters and state variables will only be updated in a given iteration if it received nonzero gradients in that iteration

+        Parameter ``uniform``:
+            if enabled, the optimizer will use the 'UniformAdam' variant of Adam [Nicolet et al. 2021], where the update rule uses the *maximum* of the second moment estimates at the current step instead of the per-element second moments.

         Parameter ``params`` (:py:class:`dict`):
             Optional dictionary-like object containing parameters to optimize.